It is a medicine used to treat an underactive thyroid gland (hypothyroidism).

-- Diabetes: The dose of your diabetes medication may need changes because levothyroxine can raise blood sugar levels.
+- Diabetes: The dose of your diabetes medication may need to change because levothyroxine can raise blood sugar levels.

 Take levothyroxine once a day in the morning, ideally at least 30 minutes before having breakfast or a drink containing caffeine such as tea or coffee.

-Both breakfast and caffeinated beverages can prevent your body from taking levothyroxine properly, so it does not work as well.
+Both breakfast and caffeinated beverages can prevent your body from taking levothyroxine properly, so it does not work.

 How much will I take?

-Levothyroxine comes in tablets of 25 micrograms, 50 micrograms and 100 micrograms.
+Levothyroxine comes in tablets of 25 micrograms, 50 micrograms, and 100 micrograms.
 A microgram (sometimes written μg) is a small amount, 1,000 times smaller than a milligram.
 You may need to take several different tablets to complete your dose.
-Your doctor will tell you how many tablets to take each day.
+Your doctor will tell you how many pills to take each day.

 The dose of levothyroxine varies from person to person.
-Although the initial doses are usually the same, the dose of levothyroxine you take or how quickly you increase your dose will depend on your symptoms, hormone levels, age, and if you have other health problems.
+Although the initial amounts are usually the same, the quantity of levothyroxine you take or how quickly you increase your dose will depend on your symptoms, hormone levels, age, and if you have other health problems.

 Adults usually start with a dose between 50 micrograms and 100 micrograms taken once a day.
 This can be increased gradually in a few weeks to between 100 micrograms and 200 micrograms taken once a day.

-Some people, such as people over 50 or people with heart disease, may start with a lower dose.
-If you are taking levothyroxine as a liquid, 5 ml is 25 micrograms, 50 micrograms or 100 micrograms.
+Some people, such as people over 50 or with heart disease, may start with a lower dose.
+If you take levothyroxine as a liquid, 5 ml is 25 micrograms, 50 micrograms, or 100 micrograms.

 How will I take it?

 Swallow the tablets whole with a drink of water.
-Levothyroxine is available in liquid form for children and people who find it difficult to swallow tablets.
+Levothyroxine is available in liquid form for children and people who find it difficult to swallow pills.

-If you or your child is taking levothyroxine as a liquid, the pharmacist will usually compensate them.
+If you or your child takes levothyroxine as a liquid, the pharmacist will usually compensate them.
 It comes with a syringe or a plastic spoon to help you measure the correct dose.
 If you do not have one, request one from your pharmacist.
-Do not use a kitchen teaspoon since it will not give the correct amount.
+Please do not use a kitchen teaspoon since it will not give the right amount.

 Your doctor will perform periodic blood tests to check the levels of thyroid hormones in your body before and after starting levothyroxine.
 This will allow your doctor to adjust your dose for you.

-At the beginning of treatment, it is likely that blood tests are done frequently.
+At the beginning of treatment, blood tests are likely done frequently.
 Once your hormone levels are stable, you will usually have a blood test after 4 to 6 months, and then once a year.

 You may need blood tests more often if: